-Both the Bowflex Blaze and the Body-Solid EXM-1500S provides a lot of bang for your buck, but if you're looking for serious lifting equipment and can spend a little more, the Powertec Workbench LeverGym (Est. $1,300) offers between 200 and 500 pounds of plate-loading resistance, depending on the exercise.
+Both the Bowflex Blaze and the Body-Solid EXM-1500S provides a lot of bang for your buck, but if you're looking for serious lifting equipment and can spend a little more, the Powertec Workbench LeverGym (Est. $1,200) offers between 200 and 500 pounds of plate-loading resistance, depending on the exercise.
 The downside is that users have to provide the Olympic weight plates themselves.
 Expect to spend around $1 per pound on the plates, although this can vary widely.

 Despite not including the weights, the LeverGym remains a great value compared to similar equipment geared to serious lifters, and earns several personal trainer recommendations.
 The U-shaped press arm, which does not cross the plane of your body, means you can lift heavy weights without fear of serious injury in case of an accident, and a removable pin lets you move the two press arms separately (isolateral movement) as well as together.

 With a very attractive price, the Bowflex PR1000 Home Gym (Est. $590) is an extremely popular home gym -- but you need to buy it now if you want it -- Bowflex has discontinued this model.
-Unlike the Blaze, additional resistance can't be added to the PR1000, and it offers around 30 exercises as compared to the 60+ of the Blaze, but those who are more interested in general fitness and firming could not be happier with the PR1000.
-It's also easier to assemble that the more complex Blaze and has a slightly smaller footprint.
+Unlike the Blaze, additional resistance can't be added to the PR1000, and it offers only around 30 exercises as compared to the 60+ of the Blaze, but those who are more interested in general fitness and firming could not be happier with the PR1000.
+It's also easier to assemble than the more complex Blaze and has a slightly smaller footprint.
 Both the Blaze and the PR1000 fold up when not in use, although they're still not small machines.

-For those on the tightest of budgets, we strongly recommend that you take a close look at the Gold's Gym XRS20 (Est. $150).
+For those on the tightest of budgets, we strongly recommend that you take a close look at the Gold's Gym XRS20 (Est. $175).
 Yes, it's inexpensive, but not cheap, say reviewers.
 It's not for serious body builders, but if you want to build strength or firm up, it's a great choice.
 It features a 6-roll leg developer, a preacher curl attachment for working your arms, and a 600 pound weight capacity -- very high for a gym of its size.
 The XRS20 includes 9.5-inch spotters to provide support when doing bench presses or squats.
 The preacher curl attachment gets near-universal praise, but we saw complaints about the awkward design of the leg curl attachment.

-Many users say they bought the Gold's Gym XRS20 for their young athletes to use -- and it's popular with women and those of smaller stature.
+This gym may be too small for taller users, but many parents say they bought the Gold's Gym XRS20 for their young athletes to use -- and it's popular with women and those of smaller stature.
 It can be used with a standard or Olympic-sized barbell and the detachable bench has a multi position incline and decline.

-Elsewhere in this Report:
+Elsewhere in this report: